tsunami416604/azure-docs.hu-hu/articles/lab-services/devtest-lab-add-claimable-vm.md

 ---
-title: Igényelhető virtuális gépek létrehozása és kezelése a Azure DevTest Labsban | Microsoft Docs
+title: Create and manage claimable VMs in Azure DevTest Labs | Microsoft Docs
-description: Megtudhatja, hogyan adhat hozzá igényelhető virtuális gépet egy laborhoz Azure DevTest Labs
+description: Learn how to add a claimable virtual machine to a lab in Azure DevTest Labs
 services: devtest-lab,virtual-machines
 documentationcenter: na
 author: spelluru